Using Causality for Enhanced Prediction of Web Traffic Time Series: Experiments

 \subsection{Case Study}

-Using the Azure Traffic dataset, we compute causal relationships between web services with the CCMPlus module.
-To visualize, we compare Service A with twenty randomly sampled services and plot the causal correlation heatmap (Figure~\ref{fig:services_heatmap}), where Service A exhibits a strong causal correlation with the third service, referred to as Service B. To further analyze this relationship, we plot the traffic time series of Services A and B over the same period (Figure~\ref{fig:services_heatmap_AB}).
-The inverse correlation—when one service's request volume rises, the other's declines—confirms the strong causal relationship observed in the heatmap.
+Using the Alibaba Group Traffic dataset, we compute causal relationships between web services with the CCMPlus module.
+To visualize, we compare Service A with twenty randomly sampled services and plot the causal correlation heatmap (Figure~\ref{fig:services_heatmap}), where Service A exhibits a strong causal correlation with the third service, referred to as Service B, and the weakest causal correlation with the seventh service, referred to as Service C. To further analyze this relationship, we plot the traffic time series of Services A, B and C over the same period (Figure~\ref{fig:services_heatmap_AB} and \ref{fig:services_heatmap_AC}).
+Figure~\ref{fig:services_heatmap_AB} indicate the causality correlation between service A and B, where a increase of A prompt the lagged increase of B~(as marked in green circle), which exhibits a high causality score.
+From Figure~\ref{fig:services_heatmap_AC}, we can observe that A and C show no discernible correlation, and the traffic of service C is steady and independent with A, which is also aligned with the heatmap results.